What is product experience?

 Why does product experience matter?

 Intuitive and personalized consumer product experiences are raising user expectations for business software, while subscription licensing models are making it easier than ever for dissatisfied customers to switch vendors.
 Usability and good design are no longer enough to meet today’s customer expectations.
-Software products must educate, engage, and adapt to their users’ needs.
+Software products must educate, engage, and adapt to their users’ needs, which heightens the value of product experience management.

 But most companies don’t understand how users derive value or where they encounter friction inside an application.
 According to Pendo’s 2019 Feature Adoption Report, this means that as much as 80% of SaaS features go virtually unused, costing an estimated $30 billion in wasted R&D—a clear sign of a sub-optimal product experience.